 Stone Fruit Peaches & Nectarines

-- The Block market remains unchanged for the week.
+• The Block market is up again for the week.